mashedram/Church_of_Dog/Groups/Church of Dog/Branches/Military Branch/Red Right Paw/Members/Squad 0/Members/Lucy.md

 After about a year, she got quite proficient in fitting in with the modern lifestyle and showed great interest in acrobatics and combat related tasks.
 Often practicing with makeshift puppets of hostiles. [[Fate]], having a three month break at the time due to the long construction period of the new Replicator Unit, decided to dedicate some time into developing an exoskeleton for [[Lucy]].
 She gave a lot of feedback during the development process, the end result being a slim, flexible but still strong piece of machinery that enhances her capabilities without being limiting in other sections.

-She joined the recruitment program for the [[Red Right Paw]], and succeeded with flying colours.
+She joined the recruitment program for the [[Red Right Paw]] in 11 ACY, and succeeded with flying colours.
 TODO

 # DND